ruuda/blog/posts/on-benchmarking.md

 We have seen that one measurement per scenario is too little;
 with only one sample we don’t know what the distribution will look like.
 So we do multiple measurements.
-Then the issue becomes one of presentation: how do we distil the raw data into a few *useful* numbers?
+Then the issue is one of presentation: how do we distil the raw data into a few *useful* numbers?

 Arguably the best thing to do is to make a histogram.